cloud-gov/cg-site/content/intro/technology/iaas.md

 Currently our services are provided by Amazon Web Services (AWS) regions located within the continental United States (US-East and US-West).

-Cloud.gov is not yet available on the AWS GovCloud.
+cloud.gov is not yet available on the AWS GovCloud.
 If you need a PaaS with the formal [ITAR compliance](https://en.wikipedia.org/wiki/International_Traffic_in_Arms_Regulations) AWS GovCloud would provide, please let us know so we can evaluate our roadmap.

 ## Other IaaS vendors we can support